Manitoba Internationally Educated Medical Laboratory Technologist Bridging Program 2018

 Six (6) participants will be chosen through a competitive selection process.

-Eligible applicants will be invited to interviews by DSM.
+Eligible applicants will be invited to interviews by Shared Health Diagnostic Services.
 Applicants will be assessed by a standard set of questions intended to address such topics as experience, motivation, self-reflection, adaptability, and communication skills.

 Participants will be selected based upon review of all available information from their submitted application package and interviews.

-Your application form and all required documents must be received by April 28, 2017.
+Your application form and all required documents must be received by May 25, 2018.
+Indicate the date of your English language assessment if you haven’t yet received the results.

 Funding for the MIEMLT Bridging Program is provided by Manitoba Health, Seniors and Active Living.